Termoli

 Termoli (Molisano: Térmëlë) is a comune (municipality) on the south Adriatic coast of Italy, in the province of Campobasso, region of Molise.
 It has a population of around 32,000, having expanded quickly after World War II, and it is a local resort town known for its beaches and old fortifications.
+Termoli is served by the Ancona - Lecce railway line.

 Once it was known only as a fishing port, but in the new millennium it is a favourite resort for Italian families.
 Termoli contains the only port of the Molise region.
 There is also a strong competition (especially in the world of sport) with the Campobasso province, in fact some of the "termolesi" (the name of the people that lives in Termoli) like to say that Termoli is province-less ("Termoli senza provincia").

 Geography

 Location

 Termoli is located in centre-south of Italy, on the Adriatic Coast of Molise Region.

 The original settlement developed on the promontory where now there's the ancient village, featured by old white and colorful fisherman houses, narrow streets, Trabucchi on the sea, the Romanesque Cathedral (Duomo), Castello Svevo (Frederick's Castle of 1200) and high walls.

 The centre of the city is developed on the nearby ancient village, here you can find many avenues and streets full of life, especially in summer.
 On the seafront there are several restaurants, hotels and beaches; out of suburbs there are countrysides cultivated with olive trees and wine.